-So if you want to make money with your videos online, you need to step up your production game.
-Here’s a checklist of 10 video production equipment items that you can use to get professional-quality video.
+If you want to make money with your videos online, you need to step up your production game.

 Video Production Equipment

 If you’re making a video, you need a good camera.
-And if you’ve done any reading about video production tools or video marketing, you know that there are a lot of opinions out there.
+And if you’ve done any reading about video production tools or videography, you know that there are a lot of opinions out there.

 We’ll start with the basics.
-You can definitely use a DSLR for filming.
-It won’t get you the same level of quality as a professional-level video camera.
-But it’s a lot cheaper, and the video quality improves all the time.
+You can definitely use your smartphone camera for filming.
+It won’t get you the same level of quality as a professional-level full-frame mirrorless video camera.
+But it’s more accessible, and the video quality improves all the time.